Peter Cook (architect): Early life and education

-Cook was born in Southend-on-Sea, Essex and studied architecture at Bournemouth College of Art from 1953–58.
+Cook was born in Southend-on-Sea, Essex.
+His mother aspired to a career as an artist, while his father served in the UK as an army officer.
+Cook studied architecture at Bournemouth College of Art from 1953–58.
 He then entered the Architectural Association School of Architecture in London, graduating in 1960.

 Career

-Cook was a director of London's Institute of Contemporary Arts (1970–1972), chair of architecture at The Bartlett School of Architecture at University College London (1990–2006), and has been director of Art Net in London and curator of the British Pavilion at the Venice Architecture Biennale.
+Cook was a director of London's Institute of Contemporary Arts (1970–1972), chair of architecture at The Bartlett School of Architecture at University College London (1990–2006), and has been the director of Art Net in London and curator of the British Pavilion at the Venice Architecture Biennale.
 He continues to curate, organise and exhibit around the world: in Seoul, LA, Cyprus, the Centre Georges Pompidou, Design Museum, Louisiana Museum of Modern Art, as well as in castles, sheds and garages.

 He is a Senior Fellow of the Royal College of Art, London.
-Cook's professorships include those of the Royal Academy, University College London and the Hochschule fur Bildende Kunste (Städelschule) in Frankfurt-Main, Germany.
+Cook's professorships include those of the Royal Academy, University College London and the Hochschule für Bildende Künste (Städelschule) in Frankfurt-Main, Germany.

 Cook has built in Osaka, Nagoya, Berlin and Madrid.
-However it was construction of his arts building in 2003, the Kunsthaus Graz (also known as 'The Friendly Alien') in Graz, Austria, with Colin Fournier that brought his work to a wider public.
+However, it was the construction of his arts building in 2003, the Kunsthaus Graz (also known as 'The Friendly Alien') in Graz, Austria, with Colin Fournier, that brought his work to a wider public.

 Cook was awarded a knighthood in Elizabeth II's 2007 Birthday Honours List, for services to architecture.

-In 2013 he completed the Vienna University of Economics and Business's new law faculty and Australia's newest school of architecture, the Abedian School of Architecture at Bond University on the Gold Coast.
+In 2013, he completed the Vienna University of Economics and Business's new law faculty and Australia's newest school of architecture, the Abedian School of Architecture at Bond University on the Gold Coast.

-His first building in the UK, a new drawing studio at the Arts University Bournemouth was opened by Zaha Hadid in March 2016.
+His first building in the UK, a new drawing studio at the Arts University Bournemouth, was opened by Zaha Hadid in March 2016.
 He also built the Innovation Studio at the Arts University Bournemouth, which was opened by Odile Decq in 2021.

-In 2025 Cook built a Play Pavilion at the Serpentine London in collaboration with LEGO.
+In 2025, Cook built a Play Pavilion at the Serpentine London in collaboration with LEGO.
 It opened on World Play Day on the 11th June.